10 Tips to Prevent Food Waste Now in Family Meals

 European governments support the transition to a circular economy, where resources like food are used more efficiently and waste is minimized through recycling, reuse, and redistribution.

-Example: Finland’s Sitra Circular Economy Program promotes and includes initiatives to reduce food waste by integrating it into circular economy principles.
+Example: Finland’s Sitra Circular Economy Program promotes sustainable practices and includes initiatives to reduce food waste by integrating it into circular economy principles.

 10. Education in Schools